cameronterry/dark-matter/readme.txt

 * Confirming WordPress 7.0 support.
 * Confirming support for PHP versions 8.2.x, 8.3.x, and 8.4.x (Dark Matter Plugin is primarily developed using PHP 8.4.x).
-* Fixed an issue where a fatal error would occur when checking for updates to Dark Matter Plugin.
+* Fixed a fatal error that occurs with the plugin update check if Dark Matter Plugin's website experiences an outage or is unavailable.
 * Modified the button CSS classes within WP-Admin > Settings > Domains to use WordPress Core styles.
   * Fixes a colour mismatch with the new admin colours in WordPress 7.0.
   * Fixes an issue where Domains admin page didn't fully work with the colours when switching "Administration Colour Scheme".
   * Slightly reduces the overall CSS from Dark Matter Plugin.
-* Updated composer dependencies for developers of the plugin.
+* Updated composer dependencies for maintainers.
-* Updated npm dependencies for developers of the plugin.
+* Updated npm dependencies for maintainers.

 = 2.5.1 =